Community

 First Generation in Science (FiGS)

-FiGS was started by postdoctoral fellow Michael Conoscenti in 2022, after he joined the Zelikowsky Lab.
+FiGS was started by postdoctoral fellow in the lab, Michael Conoscenti, in 2022, after he joined the Zelikowsky Lab.
 The first person in his family to go to college, Michael developed FiGS as a way support other first-generation college students, who often find themselves struggling with feelings of “other”, imposter syndrome, lack of resources, and more.
-The mission of FiGS is to 1) sponsor seminars which provide a platform for first-generation graduate students and postdocs to present their research, while also sharing their personal journey to science; 2) host annual keynote talks where professors of first-generation background discuss their science and also discuss a topic related to first-generation students in STEM; and 3) sponsor networking events and workshops that foster a sense of community and provide tools and insights on career trajectory and goals.
+The mission of FiGS is to 1) sponsor seminars which provide a platform for first-generation graduate students and postdocs to present their research, while also sharing their personal journey to science; 2) host annual keynote talks where scientists with first-generation backgrounds discuss their science and also discuss a topic related to first-generation students in STEM; and 3) sponsor networking events and workshops that foster a sense of community and provide tools and insights on career trajectory and goals.
 For more information on FiGS, please reach out to Michael Conoscenti at michael.conoscenti@neuro.utah.edu.

 Brain Awareness Week (BAW)

 The neuroscience program at the University of Utah sponsors our local Brain Awareness Week – a global campaign designed to increase awareness of the benefits of brain research as well as engage students at the high-school level.
 BAW provides an opportunity for our community to share the basics of neuroscience with young minds across the state.
 Importantly, this outreach effort is a vital opportunity for teens to gain exposure to neuroscience as a topic of study and as a potential career path.
-Trainees in the Zelikowsky Lab have been chairing and volunteering with BAW for the last three years, including Jordan Grammer, Rachel Gatlin, Donzelle Taylor and Kevin Sattler.
+Trainees in the Zelikowsky Lab have been chairing and volunteering with BAW for the last three years.
 You can find more information on BAW at attheu.utah.edu/facultystaff/young-brainiacs and on Twitter.

-Additional initiatives we support to promote DEI at the University of Utah:
+Additional initiatives we support to promote community-building at the University of Utah:

 Rising Stars in Neuroscience